22–23 The Shambles

-22–23 The Shambles (also known as 1A and 1½ Whip-Ma-Whop-Ma-Gate) is a historic pair of buildings in York, England.
-Grade II listed, parts of the structures date to the early 18th century, with alterations occurring over the next two hundred years.
+22–23 The Shambles (officially listed as 1A and 1½ Whip-Ma-Whop-Ma-Gate, 22 and 23 Shambles) is a historic pair of buildings on The Shambles and Whip-Ma-Whop-Ma-Gate in York, England.
+Grade II listed, parts of the buildings date to the early 18th century, with further alterations made over the following two hundred years.